tjhrad/arch-setup/README.md

 ## ARCH-SETUP

+WARNING: This is not ready for use.
+No not attempt to run.

 This is a simple script that I created to set up and configure a fresh Arch installation.
 I was inspired by Omarchy but wanted to have a more simple and less opinionated install script.
 Feel free to customize this to your own preferences!